双非院校

 Double Non-Elite University

 A self-deprecating label Chinese students use for universities that belong to neither the elite '985' nor the '211' government prestige tiers.
-Think of it as the Chinese equivalent of saying you went to a 'non-Ivy' school — except the stakes feel much higher.
+Emerging around 2023, think of it as the Chinese equivalent of saying you went to a 'non-Ivy' school — except the stakes feel much higher.
 In a hyper-competitive job market, graduates from these schools joke that their diploma is basically a participation trophy, using the term to bond over shared anxieties about hiring discrimination and social mobility.

 Cultural Context